tshymbra/Espad/README.md

 Secondly the script creates tagged event data folder and copies extracted event definitions into it.
 You can now edit event data files in this folder to add events into it.

-Now execute script run.cmd passing the event data tag as a parameter.
+Now execute script run passing the event data tag as a parameter.
 It connects the host over HTTP (potr 18079) and sends the events from the event data folder.
+By default run script interprets timemark field as UTC timestamp.
+To use time reference edit the script and remove occurence of using_utc_timemark there.